clevermethod/lessons-sass/README.md

 * will return the sass version if installed correctly

-For WINDOWS, reference the sass install documentation: http://sass-lang.com/install
+For WINDOWS, reference the sass install documentation: http://sass-lang.com/install (if you downloaded the Ruby 2.5.0-1 installer, you may run into an issue running the recommended: 'gem install ffi -v 1.9.18'.
+To fix this append '--force')
+>`gem install ffi -v 1.9.18 --force

 ## Converting / Watching